laurencelundblade/QCBOR/README.md

 which defines a CBOR sequence.

 ## New Version With Spiffy Decode
-**A major new version of QCBOR that makes decoding implementations much** **easier is available in the SpiffyDecode branch of this repository.**
-**Your CBOR decoding implementation may be many times fewer lines of code!**
-**The old version is available in the BeforeSpiffyDecode branch.**

 This new version of QCBOR adds a more powerful decoding API called Spiffy Decode.